genglinliu/NTK-study/README.md

 With the extended pseudo-laplacian we conducted another series of numerical experiments.
 We fixed alpha value to be 1.0, and for each k value in ReLU^k networks we tuned beta value so that the difference in the rate of spetral decay between the modified laplacian kernel and the NTK is minimized.
 We found that for either `alpha=1` (where the kernel is a modified laplacian) or `alpha=2` (where the kernel becomes a scaled Gaussian kernel) we were able to find appropriate `beta` values that make the kernel decay rate the same as the ReLU^k activated NTKs, for each k value from 1 to 5.
 Moreover, such found beta values and the k values appear to have a linear relationship, i.e. as k increases, beta linearly increases as well. [insert plots here]

-### Experiment 2: Implement multi-layer NTK and observe the behaviors of multiple activation functions acting upon each other
+### Experiment 2: Implement multi-layer NTK and observe the behaviors of the kernel with multiple activation functions stacking upon each other

+Deep neural network with multiple activation functions can sometimes achieve much better approximation power than the ones with a single activation.
+Can we show that the spectral bias of NTK can be alleviated if one uses multiple activation functions?

+To verify this idea, we had to extend our

 ### TODO:
  - redo the experiments now tune both alpha and beta